 - The SDK was initialized after a few days when it noticed extra in-app behavior.

-It’s important to note that when a user installs and reinstalls an app, it is considered as two installs by the app stores but the attribution platforms would still consider it as one.
+It’s important to note that when a user installs and reinstalls an app, it is considered as two installs by the app stores, but the attribution platforms would still consider it as one.
 It will give significance to the first launch made on the app.
 Adding to that is the difference in the time zones between both platforms.
-The App Stores display data as per the local time zone and the mobile marketing platforms display according to the UTC±00:00 time zone.
+The App Stores display data as per the local time zone, and the mobile marketing platforms display according to the UTC±00:00 time zone.
 You can set the app-preferred time zone to reduce this discrepancy.

 Furthermore, the number of installs may also vary depending on the account and devices a user has.
-As many of you would know, generally Google Play Console or iTunes Connect count the installs according to the user ID while the attribution platforms count them as per the device ID.
+As many of you would know, generally Google Play Console or iTunes Connect count the installs according to the user ID, while the attribution platforms count them as per the device ID.
 For instance, consider you have two different devices but the same account ID.
-Now when you install the app on both devices, the Google Play store will count that as one install but the mobile marketing platforms will see it as two installs.
+Now, when you install the app on both devices, the Google Play Store will count that as one install, but the mobile marketing platforms will see it as two installs.

 Even the tracking of data in some of the platforms varies.
-Google Adwords registers the data from the day a user clicks the ad and not after its installation but the App Store starts reading the data when a person has installed the app.
+Google AdWords registers the data from the day a user clicks the ad and not after its installation, but the App Store starts reading the data when a person has installed the app.

-Now You Must be Wondering How to Minimize These Discrepancies
+How to Minimize These Discrepancies

 By optimizing your attribution platform and studying the data across various platforms wisely.